witoi/PuntoPagos/docs/source/index.rst

 The create and status method both returns a PuntopagosResponse instance.
 This class provide several attributes for understanding the response of puntopagos.

-For instance, f you don't provide a correct combination between trx_id, monto and token for a status request, puntopagos will return a 400 BadRequest response.
+For instance, if you don't provide a correct combination between trx_id, monto and token for a status request, puntopagos will return a 400 BadRequest response.
 You can check the http_error if exists.

     >>> response = request.status(trx_id='123', monto=Decimal('2000'), token='ABF56SDCL2345')
     >>> response.complete